Laboratory 1: Digital Input/Output (GPIO)

 With the inputs and outputs built, configured, and tested, the pattern control routine may be added to the project.
 As provided in the description above, each of the bumper buttons are used to input a specific action into the pattern.
 They should be configured such that:

-Each time a bumper button is pressed, LEDFR and LEDFL should switch off or on, with one always being on; this used to indicate a success input of a segment.
-If the breadboard pushbutton is pressed, the last segment input should be deleted from the program.
-Finally, if the breadboard slide switch is toggled from off to on, the program should trigger the pattern to be run and the BiLED lit to GREEN.
+Each time a segment is added to the segment the RGB LED should change color; the sequence of which does not matter as long as it can light at least 3 different colors.
+This is used to indicate a success input of a segment.
+If the breadboard pushbutton (push1) is pressed, the last segment input into the sequence should be deleted; whereas the other pushbutton (push2) deletes the whole sequence.
+Finally, if the breadboard slide switch is toggled from off to on, the program should trigger the pattern to be run and the BiLED lit GREEN.
 Once the pattern completes, the BiLED should be lit RED until the slide switch is toggled back off.
 While the BiLED is lit either color, the inputs are ignored.

 Warning